nfrechette/nfrechette.github.io/_posts/2017-12-29-acl_research_arithmetic.md

 ![Float32 VS Float64 Max Error Distribution](/public/acl/arithmetic_max_error_distribution.png)

 Consequently, it is my opinion that *float32* is the superior choice between the two.
 The small increase in accuracy and reduction in memory footprint is not significant enough to outweigh the degradation of the performance.
 Even though the *float64* code path isn't as optimized, it will remain slower due to the individual instructions being slower and the increased number of registers needed.
+It's possible the performance might be improved considerably with AVX and so this is something we'll keep in mind going forward.

 # Fixed point arithmetic